Former Skills Minister, Gillian Keegan is appointed Education Secretary – FE News

 “We now look forward to working with the new Education Secretary.
 We would urge her to focus on what matters most by ensuring schools and colleges have enough money, teachers and support staff to deliver the education that children and young people need and deserve.

-“Without these essential resources every other ambition and target is meaningless and educational standards are at risk.”Recommend0 recommendationsPublished in Education, Featured voices
+“Without these essential resources every other ambition and target is meaningless and educational standards are at risk.”Recommend0 recommendationsPublished in Education, Skills and apprenticeships, Featured voices

 Responses